Bulgaria again delays talks on buying warplanes

-SOFIA Bulgaria has again postponed talks to buy eight new Swedish-made Gripen warplanes to replace its aging Soviet-designed MiG-29s, its defense minister said on Thursday.
+SOFIA (Reuters) - Bulgaria has again postponed talks to buy eight new Swedish-made Gripen warplanes to replace its aging Soviet-designed MiG-29s, its defense minister said on Thursday.

 The question of which warplanes Bulgaria should buy has been bounced around successive governments for more than a decade as it seeks to modernize its fleet and improve its compliance with NATO standards.
 Bulgaria joined the alliance in 2004.